Hodobox/autodragonsweeper/docs/README.md

     <td width="33%"> <img src="writeup/edgeslime_3.png " alt="edgeslime state 3" />  </td>
   </tr>
   <tr>
-    <td colspan="3" width="100%" style="text-align:center"> This edge BigSlime cannot have its twin two tiles above.
+    <td colspan="3" width="100%" style="text-align:center"> This edge Big Slime cannot have its twin two tiles above.
     <br> So it must be two tiles below.
     <br> So the wizard is inbetween. </td>
   </tr>
 </table>

-A similar exercise can be done with a BigSlime not on the edge.
-Such a BigSlime must have at least one other BigSlime cross-neighbor that's not on the edge.
+A similar exercise can be done with a Big Slime not on the edge.
+Such a Big Slime must have at least one other Big Slime cross-neighbor that's not on the edge.
 If it can't be in one direction, it must be in the other!
 Then, the third one must be even one tile further, and then the Wizard has been spotted.